adam-leitgeb/TestProjectNews-iOS/README.md

 This is test project for BBC News.
 I've finished the app in circa **4 hours**.

-In this project, I tried to experiment by using child controllers as some kind of plugin controllers for better decomposition of the scene.
+In this project, I tried to experiment by using child controllers as some kind of **plugin controllers** for better decomposition of the scene.

 Each child controller (plugin) has it's own responsibility (populated state, error state, and loading state).
 Parent view controller is just switching between states.
-I see space for improvements, but I see big potential in easy scaling.
+I see space for improvements, but I see big potential in **easy scaling**.

 ### Dependencies